prashantc1/Fractional-Calculator/README.md

 Also, as can be seen from the example above, the calculator is designed to handle -ive numbers as well.

 The supported operands for this calculator are + , - , * , /

+# Execution
+To execute the program, run the com.onelogin.main.Main class from the command line (java com.onelogin.main.Main) The application would wait at prompt for the user to key in the expression to be calculated.
+When done, hit enter; and the result will be produced.
+The program then waits for the next expression and will keep repeating until the expression is : quit